 Enhanced Mentoring Scheme

-In 2018, the Writers’ Bursaries and Mentoring Scheme have an increased focus on new and emerging writers and talent development, including improved mentoring opportunities.
-Four writers have been awarded a place on the enhanced Mentoring Scheme: Cath Barton, Ellen Davies, Euros ap Hywel and Rhiannon Williams.
-They will be joined on this scheme by 6 recipients of ring-fenced Bursaries (the New Writers’ Bursaries and Under 25 Bursary).
-The scheme will begin with a bespoke residential Mentoring Course at Tŷ Newydd Writing Centre in February 2018, followed by individual one-to-one Mentoring sessions during the year, as well as opportunities to network with representatives from across the publishing trade.
+The Mentoring Scheme and Writers’ Bursaries have an increased focus on new and emerging writers and talent development, including mentoring opportunities.
+Four writers have been awarded a place on the enhanced Mentoring Scheme: Mari Ellis Dunning, Rachel Carney, Nicholas McGaughey and Branwen Haf Williams.
+They will be joined by 6 recipients of ring-fenced Bursaries (the New Writers’ Bursaries and Under 25 Bursary).
+The scheme will begin with a bespoke Mentoring Course at Tŷ Newydd Writing Centre in February 2019, followed by individual one-to-one Mentoring sessions during the year, as well as opportunities to network with representatives from the publishing industry

-Writers may ask for assistance to develop one specific piece of work in progress, in any one of the eligible genres: Poetry; prose, including novels and short stories, children’s literature / pre-teen fiction, young adult fiction; creative non-fiction (including biography/autobiography, and literary criticism; graphic novels.
+Writers may ask for assistance to develop one specific piece of work in progress, in any one of the eligible genres: Poetry; prose, including novels and short stories, children’s literature, young adult fiction; creative non-fiction (including biography/autobiography, and literary criticism; graphic novels.

 Applicants must be resident in Wales.

-Applications for the Mentoring Scheme are assessed by the Literature Wales Bursaries Panel.
+Applications for the Mentoring Scheme are assessed by Literature Wales Bursaries Panel.
 For further information on the members of the Bursaries Panel click here.

 If you have any queries regarding the Literature Wales Mentoring Scheme, please contact Literature Wales: